Summer Camp FAQs

 Q: Are your facilities kid-friendly and safe?

-A: The Performing Arts Camps are held at 2 different locations throughout Orange County: Lyceum Village in Irvine, and Z Playhouse in Mission Viejo.
+A: The Performing Arts Camps are held at 3 different locations throughout Orange County: Lyceum Village in Irvine, Newport Theatre Arts in Newport Beach and Z Playhouse in Mission Viejo.
 Lyceum Village invites highly sought after, and top quality athletics, arts, and academics programs to become enrichment providers at their 20,000 sq.ft. state-of-the-art facility.
+Newport Theatre arts is a fully functioning Playhouse that provides main stage live theatre performances on the bluff in Newport Beach.
 Z Playhouse is the home of AA4K in Mission Viejo and has a fully functional theatre with LED screen, classrooms, and private lesson rooms.
-Both locations are kid-friendly and have lots of supervisory staff to keep everyone safe.
+All locations are kid-friendly and have lots of supervisory staff to keep everyone safe.

 Teachers/Staff